irfanyucesan/VGA-pong-game-in-verilog/README.md

 # vga-pong-game-in-verilog
 640x480 resolution pong game in verilog.
 The ball can bounce up and down from the paddle.
-Not sideways because im lazy.
+Not sideways because im dumb and lazy.

 FPGA board I used is Cmod a7-35t.